Idirianuk/WiiM-Ultra-Logitech-Harmony-RPi-Integration/README.md

 More keycodes can be found in the following Header file: https://github.com/torvalds/linux/blob/master/include/uapi/linux/input-event-codes.h

-Modify remote.toml according to you needs then copy it to:
+Modify remote.toml according to your needs then copy it to:
 /etc/rc_keymaps/remote.toml

 create the file /etc/rc.local and add the following line: